A fresh look is a beautiful thing

 Throughout my 20s, 30s, and early 40s, I was a chronic city and job jumper.
 New York, Portland, Los Angeles.
 Consulting, journalism, marketing.

-On what felt like a whim at the time (now I know better), I stepped off the corporate path to study Chinese medicine and become a licensed acupuncturist.
+On what felt like a whim at the time (now I know better), I stepped off the corporate path in 2007 to study Chinese medicine and become a licensed acupuncturist.

 Being immersed in the teachings of Chinese medicine felt like upgrading the operating system of my brain.

 It revamped my understanding of energy and our capacity to heal ourselves.
-It taught me about the relationship between mind and body, and helped me see myself and others as part of a natural ecosystem.
+It taught me about the relationship between mind and body, and helped me see myself and others as part of an ecosystem.

 For years, I practiced acupuncture in private and community clinics throughout New York City.
 I ran an acupuncture publication and podcast, wrote columns and books, and built a directory of acupuncturists.